jrcpulliam/notebook/pools.md

 There is also a natural normalization, which we already used for II.
 More generally, we set $$k_0$$ so that the kernel function integrates to 1.
 This will generally make _shorter_ memories seem more effective: if we really attempt to take the CI limit with this normalization, we find that CI has _zero_ effect within a finite time window, so that's definitely not what we want.

+This normalization makes good sense for long time periods.
+In particular, any memory function should give the same _equilibrium_ value of $$\phi$$, for systems which reach equilibrium.
+To do this correctly with CI, you would need $$h$$ to be slow compared to the disease process, but fast compared to the whole time scale of dynamics you were studying.

 We could also just try different values of $$h$$ (or distributions of $$k$$) but admit that we can't directly compare their effectiveness parameters.